You spend around a third of your life asleep, with the amount and quality of sleep having a huge impact on the rest of your life.

 - Brain waves.

 - Leg movement.

 - Blood oxygen levels.

 - The positions you sleep in during the night.

-All of this information is then used by the sleep specialists to assess your sleep and diagnose any sleep disorders.
-It’s easy to see then why polysomnography is often referred to as the gold standard of sleep monitoring.
+All of this information is then used by sleep specialists to assess your sleep and diagnose any sleep disorders.
+This detailed analysis and use of brain wave monitoring is why polysomnography is often referred to as the gold standard of sleep assessment.

 So I think it’s useful to bear this in mind when it comes to the expectations you might have of your personal sleep tracker.
 It also leads to an important question: if personal sleep trackers can’t measure all of those factors, what exactly can they reliably do?

-As you’ll see later, they can be relied on to measure some basic sleep information, such as the total time you spend asleep and how often you wake up in the night.
-To understand what they can actually do though, let’s first take a look at the technology inside the trackers and what it’s capable of.
+As you’ll see later, some of them are reasonably good at measuring basic sleep information, such as the total time you spend asleep and how often you wake up in the night.
+To understand what they can actually do though, let’s first take a look at the technology inside the trackers.